 Sakura's eyes flashed.
 "Oh, so it's embarrassing to be defended by me?
-You're welcome."
+You're welcome!"

 Naruto winced.
 "No, I didn't mean it like that, Sakura-chan!
 I just meant...
 I should have been there to help, but I wasn't.
 And we had to rely on other teams until Sasuke took out those Sound guys.
 I still don't even really know what happened with all of that."

 "Oi," Kiba butted in.
 Team 8 had been beside them since the start of the inauguration.
-"Do either of you know when they're supposed to tell us who made Chuunin?"
+"Do either of you know when they're supposed to tell us who made chuunin?"

 "I haven't seen anyone promoted yet," Kiba said.
-"God, it would be so annoying if they just called it off and no one gets it.
-I wonder what the chances are that they did…"
+"God, it would be so annoying if they just called it off and no one gets it."

 "No way, the other countries wouldn't stand for that," Sakura said dismissively, waving a hand.
 "If no one makes it, it'll be because no one was good enough.
 Why do you care, anyway?
 You lost in the preliminaries like I did."

-"You bastard!"
+"Bastard!"
 Naruto fumed as Sakura held him back.
 "I'll take you on any time!
 And quit hiding behind Hinata!"

 "He didn't mean it, Naruto-kun, he was just trying to provoke you—" Hinata started.
 Her words were drowned out by the sound of applause.
-They had missed the end of Tsunade's address and now it was over.
+They had missed the end of Tsunade's address, and now it was over.
 Guiltily, they broke apart and joined the applause.

 Tsunade, Jiraiya, and the Elders left the roof of the tower and the crowd was gradually dispersing.
 A lot of people had duties and missions to get back to already, but those that didn't lingered around.
-Most of the stores and restaurants were staying open late tonight, and it was sort of like a miniature holiday, as most of the nonessential shinobi and civilian workers had the day off.
+Most of the stores and restaurants were staying open late tonight, and it was a sort of holiday, as most of the nonessential shinobi and civilian workers had the day off.